Mohammad Bazlul Huda

-Mohammad Bazlul Huda (died 28 January 2010) was a Bangladeshi Army officer who was convicted of the assassination of Sheikh Mujibur Rahman, president of Bangladesh.
-On 28 January 2010, Bazlul was hanged along with Syed Faruque Rahman, Sultan Shahriar Rashid Khan, Mohiuddin Ahmed, and A.K.M.
+Mohammad Bazlul Huda (died 28 January 2010) was a Bangladeshi Army officer and freedom fighter who was convicted of the assassination of Sheikh Mujibur Rahman, founding president of Bangladesh.
+On 28 January 2010, Bazlul was executed along with Syed Faruque Rahman, Sultan Shahriar Rashid Khan, Mohiuddin Ahmed, and A.K.M.
 Mohiuddin Ahmed in Old Dhaka Central Jail.

 Career

 In 1973, Captain Huda was posted to 1st Field Artillery Regiment in Comilla Cantonment along with Major Shariful Haque Dalim.
 Dalim had gotten into a scuffle with the sons of Awami League leader Gazi Golam Mostafa.
 Later some officers and soldiers attacked the residence of Mostofa.
-The officers, including Dalim, lost their commissions in Bangladesh Army because of indiscipline shortly after.
+The officers, including Major Dalim, lost their commissions in Bangladesh Army because of indiscipline shortly after.